 ABSTRACT

 This research provides insights in the supply chain of fresh fruits and vegetables in Lucknow district of Uttar Pradesh.
 Multistage purposively cum random sampling used to select 120 respondents.
 Cost benefit ratio was used to determine the profitability of different stakeholders in supply chain.
 The overall CBR was 1.47 highlighting economic feasibility of supply chain.
-Respondent incorporating modern technologies gad higher CBR ratio compared to traditional approach.
-Involvement of middlemen and lack of direct market access was the major challenges faced by respondents.
-Fruits and vegetables supply chain is overall a profitable business for all the stakeholders and government supports and training programmes for awareness and adoption of modern practices will help improve the situation od farmers drastically for the marketing of fresh fruits and vegetables.
+Respondent incorporating modern technologies ghad higher CBR ratio compared to traditional approach.
+Involvement of middlemen and lack of direct market access are the two major challenges faced by respondents.
+Fruits and vegetables supply chain is overall a profitable business for all the stakeholders and government supports and training programmes for awareness and adoption of modern practices will help improve the situation of farmers drastically for the marketing of fresh fruits and vegetables.

-Keywords: Stakeholders, FFV, Cost benefit ratio, supply chain, Fruits, Vegetables, Garrett ranking
+Keywords: Stakeholders, FFV, Cost benefit ratio, Supply chain, Fruits, Vegetables, Garrett ranking

 INTRODUCTION

 The fresh fruits and vegetables (FFV) supply chain is a critical component of India's agricultural economy.
 It ensures the timely distribution of highly perishable commodities from farm to consumers.
 This supply chain not only supports food and nutritional security but also sustains the livelihoods of millions of farmers, traders, wholesalers, and retailers across the country (Imtiyaz & Soni, 2014; Chand et al., 2021).
-Among Indian states, Uttar Pradesh stands out due to its large population, agricultural diversity and significant market for horticultural products (Singh, 2008).
+Among Indian states, Uttar Pradesh stands out ( at what position?) due to its large population, agricultural diversity and significant market for horticultural products (Singh, 2008).
 The Lucknow district, being both the capital and a major consumption hub, serves as a vital node in the state’s FFV network.

 In recent years, supermarkets and organized retail formats have gained momentum in India’s agri-food system, responding to rising urban incomes and consumer preferences for clean, graded, and fresh produce.
 This transition from traditional to modern supply chains brings forth numerous advantages, such as improved storage, streamlined procurement, and better price realization for certain actors (Arumugam et al., 2010).
 However, it also introduces several challenges, including uneven benefit distribution, infrastructure gaps, and market inefficiencies (Fundira, 2004; Kumari & Ratan, 2019).